acapet/OmexdiaCalibrationPackage/README.md

 # OmexdiaCalibrationPackage

-This script is part of the OmexdiaCalibration suite (https://github.com/MAST-ULiege/OmexdiaCalibrationPackage) This toolbox is aimed at facilitating the calibration of the Omexdia diagentic model to user data.
+This script is part of the OmexdiaCalibration suite (https://github.com/MAST-ULiege/OmexdiaCalibrationPackage) This toolbox is aimed at facilitating the calibration of the Omexdia diagenetic model on the basis of user data.
-It exploits essentially codes and methods developped by K. Soetaert (NIOZ).
+The package essentially relies on codes and methods developped by K. Soetaert (NIOZ).

 For introduction here is a [minimal example of use](OmexCal_MinimalRun.md)